hermiter: R package for Sequential Nonparametric Estimation: Hermite series based estimators and algorithms

-The recurrence relation in \eqref{eq:intRecurrenceLower} can again be applied for rapid calculation of the integrals.
 The particular utility of all the Hermite series based estimators in online/sequential estimation follows from the ability to update the estimates of the Hermite series coefficients in an online, $O(1)$ manner.
-In particular, for the coefficients defined in \eqref{eq:HermiteSeriesProbEst}, we have the following updating algorithm,
+In particular, for the coefficients in \eqref{eq:HermiteSeriesProbEst}, we can define the following updating algorithm,